Skip to main content

 VOTE411

-LWVEF also maintains a private listerv for League admins who participate in the voter guide system.
+LWVEF also maintains a private listserv for League admins who participate in the voter guide system.
 If a League member is the admin for the VOTE411 program in their area, they can email [email protected] to subscribe.

 New Media Facebook Group

 LWVUS monitors a closed Facebook group called League of Women Voters New Media Group for League members only to exchange ideas, share graphics, and trade social media communications tips.
 Members must have a Facebook profile in order to join the group.
-Members can join by visiting the group page, clicking “request to join group,” and answering the questions that appear in their message box asking them which League they belong to.
+Members can join by visiting the group page, clicking “request to join group,” and answering the questions that appear in their message box, asking them which League they belong to.
 Once a moderator has verified the requester’s League membership, the member will be added to the group.

 National Meetings